polywrap/safe-playground/README.md

 | `add_owners`          | Add owners to the Safe          |
 | `get_owners`          | Get the list of owners          |
 | `sponsor_transaction` | Execute a sponsored transaction |

+# Scripts Explanation

+This section presents an in-depth look at two of the scripts: multisend and sponsored transactions.

+The scripts fetch a chain of Wraps from IPFS.

+## Multisend

+This script sends test ERC-20 tokens to two separate recipient addresses.

+1. Invokes **Ethers Wrap** to get the balance of the Safe
+2. Invokes **Ethers Wrap** to mint test ERC-20 tokens to the Safe
+3. Invokes **Ethers Wrap** to transfer half the amount of test tokens to `receiverOne`
+4. Invokes **Ethers Wrap** to transfer the other half the amount of test tokens to `receiverTwo`
+5. Invokes **Safe Wrap** to batch these two transactions into a multisend using `createMultiSendTransaction` method
+6. Invokes **Safe Wrap** to add signatures of the two owners to this batch transaction
+7. Invokes **Safe Wrap** to `executeTransaction`

+## Sponsored Transaction

+This script sends a transaction to the Gelato Relayer which executes the transaction on behalf of the user.
+The user can execute the transaction using ERC-20s instead of ETH, thanks to the Gelato Relayer.

+1. Invokes **Ethers Wrap** to store a value `7` on a `storage` smart contract
+2. Defines `metaTransactionData` which has the `storage` smart contract address
+3. Invokes **Ethers Wrap** to estimate the gas fees in ETH
+4. Invokes **Account Abstraction Wrap** to predict the Safe address using `getSafeAddress` method
+5. Invokes **Account Abstraction Wrap** to `relayTransaction`, relaying the transaction to update the `storage` contract value to `7`

 # Community & Contributing